Children under 2 are free. Ages 2-12 $14.95

 Free at Audubon Zoo.

 Strollers and wheelchairs are available for rent.
-Ticket does not include food, beverage, or admission to additional attractions such as the Swamp Train, Carousel or Simulator.
-Ticket is not valid for special-admission events at the zoo, including Boo at the Zoo on 5/3/13
+Ticket does not include food, beverage, or admission to additional attractions such as the Swamp Train, Carousel.
+Ticket is not valid for Zoo To do for Kids, Zoo To Do, boo at the Zoo and any other special-admission events at Audubon.

 Shoes and shirts required